FullFact/nso-stats-fetcher/analysis.md

 We should mention, we are not judging how these inflation measures are calculated or which country's measure is the best.
 We are focused on how these numbers appear on NSO websites, and if they are easy to access and use.

-## Getting the inflation data for each country
+## Inflation data for each country

-These are some points about how we found the CPI inflation data from each country's national statistical office's website.
-It might  seem overly detailed but the main point is how varied, challenging and how often people need special insider knowledge to this data from NSOs.
+These are the steps we undertook to get the data from each country's NSO website.
+It's quite detailed but our aim is to underline how varied and sometimes compliex it can be to get this data from NSOs.

 ### Argentina
 - [Instituto Nacional de Estadística y Censos](https://www.indec.gob.ar) (INDEC).
 - It has [different pages](https://www.indec.gob.ar/indec/web/Nivel4-Tema-3-5-31) with [reports](https://www.indec.gob.ar/uploads/informesdeprensa/ipc_05_2224DC1A5434.pdf) and some [datasets](https://www.indec.gob.ar/ftp/cuadros/economia/sh_ipc_aperturas.xls) (XLS files) related to inflation (or "*Índice de precios al consumidor*" as is the translation of "consumer price index").
 - This was quite a difficult page to find though.
 And probably a large part of this was down to our lack of Spanish skills.
 We tried using an in-browser translation service but couldn't find exactly what we wanted.
 Two Spanish-speaking people in the ODI also tried but neither could find the CPI numbers.